awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver-windows.md

 1. To verify that the GPU is working correctly, check Device Manager\.

 1. \[P2, P3, and G3\] Complete the optimization steps in [Optimizing GPU Settings](optimize_gpu.md) to achieve the best performance from your GPU\.

+When you use P3 and P3dn instances for graphics applications, you can use [AMIs published by NVIDIA](http://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=Quadro+NVIDIA) that enable NVIDIA Quadro Virtual Workstation\.